mauromorello/HAG5/README.md

 # HAGhost5 - Home Assistant Integration for Flying Bear Ghost 5

 HAGhost5 is a custom integration for [Home Assistant](https://www.home-assistant.io/) that brings the Flying Bear Ghost 5 3D printer into your smart home.
-This integration is designed for printers running the custom firmware developed by [Renzo Mischianti](https://www.mischianti.org/), enabling advanced features and monitoring capabilities.
+This integration is designed for printers running the custom firmware developed by [Renzo Mischianti](https://www.mischianti.org/), enabling monitoring capabilities.

 ---